volcengine/terraform-provider-volcengine/website/docs/r/redis_instance.html.markdown

 This field is valid and required when updating the backup plan of primary and secondary instance.
 * `backup_period` - (Optional) The backup period.
 The valid value can be any integer between 1 and 7.
 Among them, 1 means backup every Monday, 2 means backup every Tuesday, and so on.
 This field is valid and required when updating the backup plan of primary and secondary instance.
+* `backup_point_name` - (Optional) Set the backup name for the final backup of the instance to be deleted.
+If the backup name is not set, the backup ID is used as the name by default.
+Use lifecycle and ignore_changes in import.
 * `charge_type` - (Optional) The charge type of redis instance.
 Valid value: `PostPaid`, `PrePaid`.
 * `configure_nodes` - (Optional) Set the list of available zones to which the node belongs.
 * `create_backup` - (Optional) Whether to create a final backup when modify the instance configuration or destroy the redis instance.
 * `deletion_protection` - (Optional) Whether enable deletion protection for redis instance.
 Valid values: `enabled`, `disabled`(default).
 * `instance_name` - (Optional) The name of the redis instance.
+* `max_connections` - (Optional) Maximum number of connections per shard.
 * `multi_az` - (Optional) Set the availability zone deployment scheme for the instance.
 The value range is as follows:
 disabled: Single availability zone deployment scheme.
  enabled: Multi-availability zone deployment scheme.
  Description:
  When the newly created instance is a single-node instance (that is, when the value of NodeNumber is 1), only the single availability zone deployment scheme is allowed.
 At this time, the value of MultiAZ must be disabled.
+* `new_address_prefix` - (Optional) The modified connection address prefix.
+Use lifecycle and ignore_changes in import.
+* `new_port` - (Optional) The modified connection address port number.
+Use lifecycle and ignore_changes in import.
 * `param_values` - (Optional) The configuration item information to be modified.
 This field can only be added or modified.
 Deleting this field is invalid.
 When importing resources, this attribute will not be imported.
 If this attribute is set, please use lifecycle and ignore_changes ignore changes in fields, or use the command `terraform apply` to perform a modification operation.
 * `password` - (Optional) The account password.
 When importing resources, this attribute will not be imported.
 If this attribute is set, please use lifecycle and ignore_changes ignore changes in fields.
 If this parameter is left blank, it means that no password is set for the default account.
 At this time, the system will automatically generate a password for the default account to ensure instance access security.
 No account can obtain this random password.
 Therefore, before connecting to the instance, you need to reset the password of the default account through the ModifyDBAccount interface.You can also set a new account and password through the CreateDBAccount interface according to business needs.
 If you need to use password-free access function, you need to enable password-free access first through the ModifyDBInstanceVpcAuthMode interface.